mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 in a negative value as the width of the second argument is larger than the first one.

-Non-negative quantities are not limited to those explicitly stated as being non-negative in the [@ISO80000].
+Non-negative quantities are not limited to those explicitly stated as being non-negative in [@ISO80000].
 Some quantities are implicitly non-negative from their definition.
 The most obvious example here might be scalar quantities specified as magnitudes of a vector quantity.
 For example, speed is defined as the magnitude of velocity.
 Again, `-1 * speed[m/s]` could represent a change in average speed between two measurements.